 We will review aftercare instructions with you as well.

 In the First 24 hours Following the Circumcision

 This image shows initial application of the gauze with Vaseline.
 Please replace the gauze and Vaseline with every diaper change during the first three days.
-The image also shows the long gauze and bandage around the penis.
+The image also shows the long gauze around the penis.
 Please allow the strip of gauze to fall off on its own.
 Do not remove it.
 Once if falls off you do not need to replace it.